 Olive Through the Ages

-Welcome to Olive, California, an unincorporated community in Orange County, comprised of 61 single family residences1 nestled on a hill in the northern region of the city of Orange.
+Welcome to Olive, California, an unincorporated community in Orange County, comprised of more than 50 single family residences1 nestled on a hill in the northern region of the city of Orange.

-Founded circa 1812—the second oldest community in the county2—Olive was once known as the Gateway City of Orange County in the 1920s due to its location between Riverside and the coastal cities.3 But the history of the Olive area goes back even farther than this, as indicated by a marker on the northwest corner of Orange-Olive Road and Lincoln Avenue:
+Founded circa 1812—the second oldest community in the county2—Olive was once known as the Gateway City of Orange County in the 1920s when automobiles traveled along Santa Ana Canyon Road to go to or from Riverside and the coastal cities, passing through Olive en route.3 But the fascinating history of this town goes back even farther than this, as indicated by a marker on the northwest corner of Orange-Olive Road and Lincoln Avenue:

 Marker photo by DLO